Battle Dice: Set 1

-There are also "Clear" forms of Wolverine, Spider-Man, Magneto, Captain America, the Thing, Doc Ock, Ultron and the Hulk that "re-arrange" their abilities.
+There are also "Clear" forms of Wolverine, Spider-Man, Magneto, Captain America, the Thing, Doctor Octopus, Ultron and the Hulk that "re-arrange" their abilities.
 Three characters were left out of production and are currently tournament prizes: She-Hulk, Silver Surfer and Red Skull.

 Set 2

 Originally slated for a July 2006 release, Playmates Toys was to have released the second series of Marvel Battle Dice.
 This set would have included these characters: